Israel's Netanyahu faces criticism over annexation plan

 Politicians from smaller parties on the far-right who are competing with Netanyahu for votes called it too little and too late.

-However the Yesha Council, an umbrella organisation for Israeli settlements in the West Bank, said it was a "historic event."
+However the Yesha Council, an umbrella organisation for Israeli settlements in the West Bank, said it was an "historic event".

 Netanyahu's announcement was only the start of a tense evening.